 - Name your business something that will scale to fit any products you introduce.
 You don’t want to outgrow your business name.
 What if Amazon had named themselves Bookstore.com?
 They would be limited to selling books.
 One name that outgrew itself is Burlington Coat Factory.
 When they were naming their store, they didn’t think far enough into the future.
 When they expanded their product offering, they had to change their tagline to, “We’re more than just coats.”
 (By the way, they also always have to have a legal disclaimer in their ads that says, “Not affiliated with Burlington Industries.”
 Ouch.)

-For more practical tips on naming your product and a free name evaluation, take our SMILE and SCRATCH Test, which is based on our philosophy that a name should make you smile, instead of scratch your head.
+For more practical tips on naming a business and a free name evaluation, take our SMILE and SCRATCH Test, which is based on our philosophy that a name should make you smile, instead of scratch your head.

 Business Naming Services

 At Eat My Words, we name businesses every day and we’re obviously good at it.
-If you’re exhausted trying to do it yourself, we’d love to help you.
-Give us a shout at (415) 552-7741 or email email@example.com.
+If you’re naming a business exhausted trying to do it yourself, we’d love to help you.
+Give us a shout at (415) 552-7741 or email firstname.lastname@example.org.